iltimasd/The-Unicorn-Is-Attacked-from-the-unicorn-tapestries/README.md

 - Why are you making this public?

 	It's imperative to share code in technology-education spaces.
-The diffence between the academic industrial complex and education is in sharing of resources, tools, and findings, no matter if your the Dean or a first year student, or anyone inbetween and outside.
+The diffence between being a university that pumps out students for the sake of getting $$$ and education is in sharing of resources, tools, and findings, no matter if your the Dean or a first year student, or anyone inbetween and outside.
+Transparency,Transparency,Transparency.

 - Is this a pathetic stab to be a white-hatter and get invited to present at DEFCON?